 As soon as a POS user generates a return for an order, the order status alters to refunded and the inventory of the products of the order is updated, automatically.
 The POS user can either make a complete refund or refund some part of the cash, as per the requirement.

 POS Order Return is an expedite process of providing refunds which will enhance the user experience.
 It will also initiate a healthy relationship with the customers and develop a trust factor amongst the customers.

-- POS Order Return for WooCommerce is an add-on for WooCommerce POS System.
+- POS Order Return for WooCommerce is an add-on to the WooCommerce POS System.
 To use this add-on, you must install the WooCommerce POS System.

 - The POS system will work with devices having a 1280 screen resolution or above.
-Currently, we are working on to make the POS work with up to 768 screen resolution and above.
+Currently, we are working on to make the POS work with up to 768 screen resolution & above.